 Before taking out a mortgage; think carefully about how much you can afford to pay back.

 9. Talk to your lender

 If you are open about your difficulties and inform the lender before missing too many payments, then you may be able to find a solution.

 10. Consider a quick house sale

-If the situation is such that you cannot keep to any repayment deal, and you are threatened with repossession, then selling the property may be a better solution than waiting for repossession.
+If the situation is such that you cannot keep to any repayment deal, and you are threatened with repossession, then selling the property may be a better solution to stop mortgage arrears from building up and prevent a repossession.